aktham2/quadrotor_auto-tracking/README.md

 ## quadrotor_auto-tracking
 A program for autonomous flight of a quadrotor based on (red) object tracking.
 Face tracking is supported although this requires a more powerful computer than object tracking for robustness.
+Also inherently allows control of a quadrotor remotely through a keyboard.

 Run ballMain.py to do find and track a red object.